Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: What is better and where can I earn more rewards: by becoming a baker, delegating to a baker pool, or delegating to passive delegation?
 What is the difference in rewards comparing a baker and a delegator, based on X amount of CCDs?

+    If we assume your baker is running 24/7 then all things being equal the rewards for running a baker will be higher than if you delegate to a baker pool, and the delgation to a pool will have higher rewards than Passive delegation.
+If you are a baker and at the same time other CCD holders delegate their stake to your baker pool, your rewards will be even higher.

-    A lottery takes place to decide which baker wins the right to bake the next block.
-The probability of winning the lottery is proportional to the stake.
-On *expectation*, the fraction of times a baker wins the lottery (compared to all blocks baked) is equal to the fraction of their stake (compared to all stake).
-But here the word *expectation* is important.
-Because it is a lottery, a baker might be super unlucky and never win (even though they have a lot of stake), and another baker with very little stake might win a lot.
-Though over time with high probability, the fraction of times you win will be proportional to your fraction of stake.
+    When evaluating your options looking at the rewards is not sufficient as you also need to consider the costs of running your own baker node and risk of potentially delegating to a node that, e.g., goes offline.
+Finally, it is worth considering that all rewards are based on a lottery that takes place to decide which baker wins the right to bake the next block.
+The probability of winning the lottery - disregarding how you stake your CCD - is proportional to the size of the stake.
+Because of the nature of the lottery mechanism, it is important to keep in mind that the variance in rewards in the short term will greatly deminish over time.
+For the smallest bakers it may take as much as a year for the rewards to align with the lottery power, whereas, very large bakers may see consistent rewards within less than a week.
+No matter what, over time, the fraction of times you win will be proportional to your fraction of stake.

-    The tokenomics are set so that on *expectation* a passive delegator gets less rewards than a delegator to a baker pool, and a delegator to a baker pool gets less rewards than a baker.
-The size of the baker pool has no impact on your expected rewards.
-The baker pool might win more.
-But what you get is proportional to your stake, so the expected rewards depend only on your stake.
-For example, if a pool has 1’000’000 CCD and you own 500’000 of those, you will get half the rewards (minus the fee for the pool owner).
-If a pool has 2’000’000 CCD, it is expected to bake twice more blocks than the 1’000’000 CCD pool, but if you still only have 500’000 CCD, then you will get 1/4 of the rewards (minus the fee for the pool owner).
-So it is the same thing.
-However, big pools have less *variance* than small pools.
-The variance is a measure of the probability that the rewards you get are much more or much less than the expected rewards.
-Passive delegation has zero variance.
-You always get the rewards which correspond exactly to your stake.
-Big pools will have some variance, but with high probability your rewards will be close to the expected value.
-Small pools have very large variance.
-So if you do not feel lucky, delegate to a big pool.
-If you feel very lucky, delegate to a small pool.
-But over time you will get roughly the same rewards, no matter what you do.
-Very small pools, i.e., a pool with the absolute minimum of 14000 CCD to bake, can easily go a whole year without ever winning the lottery.
-It takes a lot of time for their rewards to get close to the expected rewards.
+    Delegation to a pool will provide more frequent rewards compared to becoming your own baker, albeit, the actual rewards over time can be expected to be smaller.

 .. _CCDScan: https://ccdscan.io/